pritom-dey1/Customer_suport_zone/README.md

 - Returns an array: `[state, setState]`.
 ### Sharing State Between Components

-Lift the state up to a common parent and pass it down as props to child components.
+- Lift the state up to a common parent and pass it down as props to child components.
 ### Event Handling

-Events in React are handled using camelCase syntax and passing functions as callbacks
+- Events in React are handled using camelCase syntax and passing functions as callbacks
 ### 🔔 Challenge Requirements Implemented

-React-Toastify used for all alerts.
+- React-Toastify used for all alerts.

-Task Completion Logic:
+- Task Completion Logic:

-Clicking Complete Button removes the ticket from Task Status.
+- Clicking Complete Button removes the ticket from Task Status.

-Adds it to Resolved List.
+- Adds it to Resolved List.

-Decreases In Progress count and increases Resolved count.
+- Decreases In Progress count and increases Resolved count.

-Removes ticket from Customer Tickets list.
+- Removes ticket from Customer Tickets list.

+### LICENSE
+- THIS IS AN ASSIGNMENT OF PROGRAMMING HERO
+- CREATED BY PRITOM DEY